contagon/handbook/handbook/20-activities.md

 ### 20.8.1 Copyrighted Materials

-See [38.8.12].
+See [38.8.10].

 ### 20.8.2 Renting Non-Church Facilities for Activities

 When Church facilities are inadequate for a stake or multistake activity, facilities may be rented with approval from the stake president.
-Such requests are usually handled by the Church facilities manager.
+Such requests are handled by the Church facilities manager.

 Local units may be asked to show evidence of liability insurance when renting or using facilities that are not owned by the Church.
 For information about how to obtain a certificate of insurance, see [20.7.3.5].

 ### 20.8.3 Taxable Activities

 Leaders ensure that activities do not jeopardize the Church’s tax-exempt status.
-For guidelines, see [34.10.1].
+For guidelines, see [34.8.1].